artist & activist

 pay discrimination

-I left my job at a top tech company in March 2020 after eight male colleagues with my title all shared that they made more for the same work, and our employer refused to fix it.
+I left my job at a top tech company in March 2020 after eight male colleagues with my title all disclosed that they made more money for the same work, and our employer refused to fix it.

 sponging mug over tie dye apron